jubakong/JBTextField/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the sample project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
 iOS 9.0 or higher